wpsharks/s2member-kb/questions/2015/36-how-do-i-enter-a-pro-form-coupon-code.md

 ### Troubleshooting the Coupon Code Field

-If you are not seeing the Coupon Code field in your Pro Form, here are some possible reasons
+If you are not seeing the Coupon Code field in your Pro Form, here are some possible reasons:

 <div class="li-margins"></div>